Paul Carrack: 1980s: working solo and as a session musician

 Carrack's debut solo studio album, 1980's Nightbird, was not a commercial success.

 In 1981, Glenn Tilbrook recruited Carrack to join Squeeze as a replacement for long-time keyboardist Jools Holland.
 This new Squeeze line-up achieved international success with the studio album East Side Story, with Carrack as vocalist on the song "Tempted", their biggest US hit at the time.
 However, by 1982, Carrack had left the band and was replaced by keyboardist Don Snow.

 Beginning in late 1981, Carrack joined Nick Lowe in a band that featured Lowe, Carrack, Martin Belmont on guitar, James Eller on bass guitar and Bobby Irwin on drums.
 This band, referred to as Noise to Go, existed to back both Carrack on his solo recordings, and Lowe on his, similar to the arrangement Lowe had with Dave Edmunds and Rockpile in the late 1970s.
 Noise to Go also backed Lowe's wife Carlene Carter on her 1981 studio album Blue Nun.

-After Carrack's 1982 solo studio album Suburban Voodoo, Eller left Noise to Go, and Lowe took over bass guitar duties within the band.
+Carrack's 1982 solo studio album Suburban Voodoo was produced by Lowe, and featured Noise To Go as accompanists.
+The album spin off the minor hit single "I Need You" (US #37), written by Carrack, Lowe and Belmont.
+Eller subsequently left Noise to Go, and Lowe took over bass guitar duties within the band.
 The band was rechristened Nick Lowe and His Cowboy Outfit, and recorded two studio albums from 1983 to 1985, with Lowe as lead vocalist.
 The band also backed John Hiatt on side two of Hiatt's 1983 studio album Riding with the King.

-During this era, Carrack also worked as a session musician for the Smiths and the Pretenders.
+During this era, Carrack also worked as a session musician for the Smiths and the Pretenders, but his solo career was essentially on hold.